-The Contractor shall, at completion deliver the vehicles to the appropriate dealers for inspection.
-The dealers shall recommend to the Engineer's Authorized Representative what repairs in addition to the ordinary service are required to be carried out on the vehicles.
+The Contractor shall, at completion bring the vehicle to the appropriate dealers for testing.
+The dealers shall recommend to the Engineer's Authorized Representative what repairs in addition to the ordinary service are required to be carried out on the vehicle.
 The Contractor shall then ensure the necessary service/repairs are done.
 A certificate of road worthiness and satisfactory mechanical condition to be obtained from the Dealer.
 The following will be carried out: